 Good Driver Rewards

-Texting while driving can be more deadly than drinking and driving, so do not hesitate to punish your teen for engaging in this dangerous behavior.
-Make a zero-tolerance rule and enforce it strongly.
-Punishment may seem harsh, but it can save lives.
-Texting while driving is dangerous, and it is also illegal in many states.
-Your teen could risk hefty fines or even lose their license for violating the law.
-To make sure you know the law in your state, Free DMV Practice Tests offers cheat sheets to help you learn what rules apply.
+Texting while driving can be more deadly than drinking and driving so do not hesitate to be firm with your teen for engaging in this dangerous behavior.
+Have a conversation with your teen about what the consequences are for distracted driving.
+Texting while driving is dangerous and it is also illegal in many states, and your teen could risk hefty fines or even lose their license for violating the law.
+Not sure about law in your state?
+Free DMV Practice Tests offers cheat sheets to help you learn what rules apply.